jncraton/sysinfo/readme.md

 }
 ```

-The example implementation of `write` and `exit` may also be informative.
+That example shows how to use these system calls at a high level, but it does not demonstrate how they are implemented.
+The example implementation of `write` and `exit` in [sysinfo.c](sysinfo.c) may be informative with regards to implementation.

 Documentation
 -------------